Synovus Financial (SNV) is a Top Dividend Stock Right Now: Should You Buy?

 Synovus Financial in Focus

-Headquartered in Columbus, Synovus Financial (SNV) is a Finance stock that has seen a price change of 12.28% so far this year.
-The holding company for Synovus Bank is currently shelling out a dividend of $0.3 per share, with a dividend yield of 3.34%.
-This compares to the Banks - Southeast industry's yield of 1.87% and the S&P 500's yield of 1.92%.
+Based in Columbus, Synovus Financial (SNV) is in the Finance sector, and so far this year, shares have seen a price change of 12.91%.
+The holding company for Synovus Bank is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 3.32% compared to the Banks - Southeast industry's yield of 1.73% and the S&P 500's yield of 1.89%.

 Taking a look at the company's dividend growth, its current annualized dividend of $1.20 is up 20% from last year.
-Over the last 5 years, Synovus Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 31.97%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Synovus's payout ratio is 31%, which means it paid out 31% of its trailing 12-month EPS as dividend.
+Synovus Financial has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 31.88%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Synovus's current payout ratio is 27%.
+This means it paid out 27% of its trailing 12-month EPS as dividend.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, SNV is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Click to get this free report